mybonk/mybonk-wiki/workshop-2/README.md

 nav_order: 3
 ---

-# Run Bitcoin as a service on NixOS in 2 Minutes
+# Install new services on NixOS in 2 Minutes

 ## Overview